zepben/ewb-sdk-jvm/CONTRIBUTING.md

 NOTE: Do not update the StupidlyLargeNetwork file, this will be phased out.

-1. *ServiceComparator(s) updated and tested.
+1. *ServiceComparator(s) updated.
+2. *ServiceComparatorTest(s) added for each new class and property.
-2. Exhaustive when functions in *ServiceUtils updated if a new class is added.
+3. Exhaustive when functions in *ServiceUtils updated if a new class is added.
 Update *ServiceUtilsTest to match.
-3. Release notes updated.
+4. Release notes updated.

 ## Adding support for new services ##